onyxdagoat1/aonsoku-fork/README.md

 2. All required variables are set (see `.env.example`)
 3. No extra spaces around `=` signs
 4. Values with spaces are quoted: `PATH="/my path/music"`

+### Tag Writer Service Issues

+**"Music file not found on disk":**
+- Check that `TAG_WRITER_MUSIC_PATH` is correctly set
+- Verify the path matches Navidrome's music folder
+- Ensure the service has read/write permissions

+**"Failed to trigger Navidrome rescan":**
+- Verify `NAVIDROME_URL` is accessible
+- Check Navidrome credentials are correct
+- Ensure Navidrome API is enabled

+**Tags not updating in Navidrome:**
+- Wait for the rescan to complete (check Navidrome logs)
+- Manually trigger a rescan from Navidrome UI
+- Check file permissions

 ### Upload Service Issues